Rowena-Gan/ITOM-6264/developement_environment_setup.md

 # Introduction

-Several software projects we use in this class decided to do major updates that contains breaking changes last year.
+Several software projects we use in this class did major updates that contained breaking changes last year, which in turn caused problems for many of us.
 This is a common issue in software engineering called [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell).
 Understanding the software engineering aspect of this problem is beyond the scope of this class.
 We will focus on correctly configuring the environment so that we can run our class worksheets and our homework problem sets.

 Please follow the instructions below carefully.
-And if you still have trouble running the worksheets, don't hesitate to reach out your TA and professor.
-There is a TA office hour this Thursday and my office hour this Friday. **Please come AFTER you have gone through, tried the instructions below and still cannot run the worksheets.
+And if you still have trouble running the worksheets, don't hesitate to reach out to the TA and me.
+Our office hours are Monday 9:30-10:30 am, Thursday 5:30-6:30pm, and Friday 3-4pm. **Please come AFTER you have gone through, tried the instructions below and still find yourself unable to run the worksheets.
 Additionally it would be very helpful to your TA and me if you could show a summary of what is not working (such as entire error messages, complete screenshots of WHERE the error happens, and a history of the commands you executed).**

-# Window
+# Windows

 *THE FOLLOWING INSTRUCTIONS ONLY APPLY TO WINDOWS MACHINES.
 IF YOU HAVE A MACOS, SKIP TO THE MACOS SECTION.*